talmonf/kombuchify.github.io/docs/how-to.md

 6. Add **80g** of sugar (per Liter)

     -   Any sugar will do
-    -   Best is to use organic cane sugar
+    -   Best is to use organic cane sugar but any source of real sugar will work even syrop, just avoid fake sugar like stevia in the first fermentation

     <br/>